xiangming/landscape-plus/README.md

 ### Fancybox

-Landscape uses [Fancybox] to showcase your photos.
+Landscape+ uses [Fancybox] to showcase your photos.
 You can use Markdown syntax or fancybox tag plugin to add your photos.

 ```
 ![img caption](img url)